 If you are unable to study in places like public libraries, school libraries, computer labs, and local cafés, you need to make your home environment as low-stress and productive as possible.

 Noise.
 This can be a problem at home, from other people chatting or the TV, to siblings playing music.
 Try earphones or better still try earplugs if you have any accessible.

 Time of day.
 When does your home environment tend to quieten down each day?
 This is the time to get some peaceful, undisturbed study done.
-These might be during the early hours of the morning 5-6am or mid-evening after 7pm.
+This might be during the early hours of the morning or mid-evening.